Shawieewastaken/The-Independent-Security-Research-Organisation/reports/report-79aff2ec3f01ee6c52d3c37599b3e959-archive.md

         <p><strong>Unfortunately, this archive has been deleted because it is too old or due to other reasons.</strong></p>
         <p>If you have any other questions, please contact us via email: <a href="mailto:TIDSR_org@proton.me"><strong>TIDSR_org@proton.me</strong></a></p>
         <div class="footer">
+---

-            <p><strong>The Independent Security Research Organisation (TIDSR)</strong> aims to empower individuals and organizations by providing comprehensive security analysis and actionable recommendations.</p>
+**The Independent Security Research Organisation (TIDSR)** aims to empower individuals and organizations by providing comprehensive security analysis and actionable recommendations.
         </div>
     </div>
 </body>